Football: Aston Villa appoint Unai Emery as manager to replace Steven Gerrard

 However, his biggest claim to fame is a superb record in the Europa League, lifting the trophy three times with Sevilla and once with Villarreal to hold the record for most titles won by a manager in that competition.

-Under Emery, Villarreal beat his former side Arsenal in the Europa League semi-finals last year before overcoming Manchester United on penalties in the final.
+Under Emery, Villarreal beat his former side Arsenal in the Europa League semi-finals in 2021 before overcoming Manchester United on penalties in the final.

-He led Villarreal to the Champions League semi-finals earlier this year where they lost to Liverpool.
+He led Villarreal to the Champions League semi-finals earlier in 2022 where they lost to Liverpool.

 “Emery has gone down in Villarreal history as the first coach to win a title with the club, the Europa League, as well as the historic feat of reaching the Champions League semi-finals last season,” said the statement.